xiangju0208/DGP_HyMSMK/README.md

 ## Cite
-If you use HyMSMK in your research, please cite: <br> Ju Xiang, et al. Integrate multiscale module kernel for disease-gene discovery in biological networks (doi: https://doi.org/10.1101/2022.07.28.501869).
+If you use HyMSMK in your research, please cite: <br> Integrate multiscale module kernel for disease-gene discovery in biological networks (doi: https://doi.org/10.1101/2022.07.28.501869).

-## Contact<br>
-Email: xiang.ju@foxmail.com